 It has four parts, and they each cover different aspects of your loved one's care.

-Part A covers services and supplies that he needs to treat a disease or condition.
+Part A covers inpatient services and supplies that he needs to treat a disease or condition.
+For most people, Medicare Part A is free.
 That includes things like:

 - Hospital care

 - Skilled nursing facility care for a limited time.
 This includes things like getting an injection.
 It doesn't include help with daily tasks such as bathing and getting out of bed.

 - Home health services, such as a visiting nurse or a physical, occupational, or speech therapist

 - Blood transfusions at a hospital or skilled nursing facility